 Early and often training and socialization are necessary to prevent the dog from being aggressive toward strangers.
 But even a trained Sarabi will always have the guardian instinct armed and ready- just held at bay when trained properly.

 Sarabi Dog Lifespan

 As far as large breeds go, the Sarabi is among the longest-lived.
-On average, this breed can live up to between 12 to 15 years.
-Most large breeds max out around 13 years or so under normal circumstances, as their size takes its toll.
+This breed can live up to between 12 to 15 years on average.
+Most large breeds max out around 13 years under normal circumstances, as their size takes its toll.

-Studies have shown that larger dogs age much faster than their smaller counterparts, leaving them with a shorter lifespan than smaller breeds.
-Mastiffs in particular typically don’t live longer than eight years.
+Studies have shown that larger dog’s age much faster than their smaller counterparts, leaving them shorter lifespans than smaller breeds.
+Mastiffs, in particular, typically don’t live longer than eight years.